 - 11 elective credits

-The Course Schedule page, accessed via the blue button below, will provide a list of the courses offered each semester.
+The Course Schedule page will provide a list of the courses offered each semester.
 Some courses may provide a sample syllabus and lesson.

 Engaged Scholarship: Internships and Foreign Studies

 Penn State was selected by the Carnegie Foundation for its 2015 Community Engagement Classification, an honor resulting from our commitment to providing students with at least one outside-the-classroom engagement opportunity that impacts our community.
 For ESP students, foreign studies (EGEE 299) or domestic internship (EGEE 495) provide opportunity for learning outside of the classroom.
 You will work with faculty to design a meaningful and appropriate experience, considering your prior work and travel, interests, and professional aspirations.